 We use cookies and similar tools to give you the best website experience.
 By using our site, you accept our Websites Privacy Policy.

-Treatment for hepatitis A, B, or C is based on which type of hepatitis is present in the bloodstream and the severity of the resulting liver damage.
+Treatment for hepatitis is based on the type of hepatitis present in the body and the severity of the resulting liver damage.
 Depending on the results of diagnostic tests, our specialists at NYU Langone may recommend antiviral medication to stop the virus from replicating and protect your liver from further damage.

-Acute hepatitis B, a short-term illness that usually lasts a few months, also rarely requires treatment and may not cause symptoms.
+Acute hepatitis B, a short-term illness that usually lasts a few months, rarely requires treatment either and may not cause symptoms.
 NYU Langone doctors recommend lots of rest, adequate fluids, and a nutritious diet to help your body fight the virus.
+It is also important to abstain from drinking alcohol with hepatitis B. Heavy alcohol use is linked to an increased risk of liver disease.

 Rarely, a person with hepatitis A or acute hepatitis B may experience severe symptoms and require medical attention.
 If you begin to vomit frequently or have persistent diarrhea, your doctor may recommend a brief hospitalization so that intravenous (IV) fluids can keep you hydrated.

-NYU Langone doctors may recommend antiviral medication for chronic, or long-term, hepatitis B or hepatitis C. Recent research indicates that new antiviral medications are more effective and produce fewer side effects than previous treatments.
+NYU Langone doctors may recommend antiviral medication for chronic, or long-term, hepatitis B or hepatitis C. Antiviral medications are more effective and produce fewer side effects than earlier treatments.

 Your doctor considers many factors when recommending medical treatment for hepatitis B or C, including whether the viral infection is acute or chronic and the extent of liver damage.

-Antiviral medication prevents the virus from replicating, or creating copies of itself, and may prevent progressive liver damage.
-Currently available medications can treat hepatitis B with a low risk of serious side effects.
+Antiviral medications prevent the virus from replicating, which means creating copies of itself.
+They prevent and can even reverse liver damage.
+Current antiviral medications are safe, highly effective, and can treat hepatitis B with a low risk of serious side effects.
+These medications, which are taken by mouth, are usually required for years or even indefinitely.

 There are many different types of antiviral medications available, and your doctor recommends the right type for you based on your symptoms, your overall health, and the results of diagnostic tests.
-A doctor may take a “wait-and-see” approach with a person who has a healthy liver and whose blood tests indicate a low “viral load,” the number of copies of the hepatitis B virus in your bloodstream.
+A doctor may take a wait and see approach with someone who has a healthy liver and whose blood tests indicate a low viral load—the number of copies of the hepatitis B virus in their bloodstream.

-The arrival of effective new medications with fewer side effects may allow many more people with chronic hepatitis C to begin treatment and become disease free.
-Our scientists played an active role in the research and development of these new medications and remain engaged in pursuing new forms of treatment.
+The arrival of effective medications with fewer side effects may allow many more people with chronic hepatitis C to begin treatment and become disease-free.
+Our doctors have played an active role in the research and development of these medications and have extensive experience with the care of affected patients.
+Because of these medicines, public health organizations are focused on eliminating hepatitis C as a public health threat.

 Learn more about our research and professional education opportunities.